dustinlacewell/mannequin/docs/index.rst

         footer = fields.Byte()

-Ther obvious advantage here is readability.
+The obvious advantage here is `readability'.
 But there are some other not so obvious advantages.
-The fact that this packet declaration is a class means that it can be subclassed into more specific implementations, perhaps adding additional fields.
+The fact that this packet declaration is a class means that it can be `subclassed into more specific implementations', perhaps adding `additional fields'.
 If we were implementing an application specific protocol we could implement the header of our protocol in a base class and use that in the actual implementation of our various packet types.

-Another advantage is that it keeps the handling of each specific packet close to the structure definition.
+Another advantage is that it keeps the `handling' of each specific packet `close to the structure definition'.
 Each class declarative can contain methods specific to usage inside your application.

-Since we are using Field objects to define the types of our various packet fields we also gain the ability to do implicit validation on data.
+Since we are using Field objects to define the types of our various packet fields we also gain the ability to do `implicit validation on data'.
 For example, if we had an application protocol that featured an authentication mechanism the Field classes can work harder for us than in the TCPPacket
 example: